verweypaolo/tang-nano-9k-matcher/README.md

 the matching FSM includes explicit one-cycle wait states between issuing an operation and reading back its result.

-Three outcome flags report the result of each processed message:
+Three outcome flags report the result of each processed message internally:
 `orderFilled`, `orderResting`, `orderRejected`.
-Wiring these into `message_tx.v` (feeding it the resolved order ID, outcome, price, and quantity) is the next integration step, not yet done.

 ## TX Reporting Design